Bailment: General

 Bailment is distinguished from a contract of sale or a gift of property, as it only involves the transfer of possession and not its ownership.
-To create a bailment, the bailee must both intend to possess, and actually physically possess, the bailable chattel.
+To create a bailment, the bailee must both intend to possess, and actually physically possess, the bailable chattel, for example, a car mechanic business when a car has been dropped off for repair.
 Although a bailment relationship is ordinarily created by contract, there are circumstances where lawful possession by the bailee creates a bailment relationship without an ordinary contract, such as an involuntary bailment.
 A bailment relationship between the bailor and bailee is generally less formal than a fiduciary relationship.

 In addition, unlike a lease or rental, where ownership remains with the lessor but the lessee is allowed to use the property, the bailee is generally not entitled to the use of the property while it is in his possession.
 However, a lease of personal property is the same as a bailment for hire, where the bailee gains the right to use the property.

 A common example of bailment is leaving one's car with a valet.
 Leaving a car in an unattended parking garage, however, is typically a lease or license of a parking space rather than a bailment, as the garage does not take possession of (i.e. exercise dominion or control over) the car.
 However, bailments arise in many other situations, including terminated leases of property, warehousing (including store-it-yourself), or in carriage of goods.